2009 EagleBank Bowl

 The 2009 EagleBank Bowl was a college football bowl game.
 It marked the second edition of the EagleBank Bowl, played at RFK Stadium in Washington, D.C.
-The game, in which UCLA of the Pacific-10 Conference defeated Temple of the Mid-American Conference, 30–21, started at 4:30 PM US EST on Tuesday, December 29, 2009.
+The game, in which UCLA of the Pacific-10 Conference defeated Temple of the Mid-American Conference, 30–21, started at 4:30 p.m.
+US EST on Tuesday, December 29, 2009.
 The game was telecast on ESPN and was organized by the DC Bowl Committee, Inc., the Washington Convention and Sports Authority, and its title sponsor.

 Teams

 The 2009 edition of the EagleBank Bowl was originally to match Army and the eighth team selected from the ACC.
 Army finished the regular season at 5–7 after failing to defeat rival Navy to become bowl eligible.
 Only seven teams from the ACC finished with bowl-qualifying regular season records (6–6 or better.)

 Temple Owls

 A number of teams were up for consideration.
 The matchup was originally planned to be Army vs. a team from the Atlantic Coast Conference.
 If Army were not bowl-eligible (at least 6–6), a team from Conference USA would have been selected as the opponent for the ACC team.
 All of the bowl-eligible teams from the ACC and Conference USA were selected by bowls with a higher selection priority.
 The Bowl was also under partnership with the MAC to select a team if neither an ACC or a C-USA team is available.
 Under this provision, the bowl selected the Temple Owls.